 Two Republicans seeking to oust Charlie Crist from Congress used his vote to impeach President Donald Trump to blast the Democrat as a partisan tool.

-Amanda Makki and Anna Paulina Luna both swiftly reacted Wednesday to the historic vote to impeach Trump, a move that made him just the third President in U.S. history to be impeached.
+Lawyer and former congressional healthcare policy adviser Amanda Makki and Anna Paulina Luna both swiftly reacted Wednesday to the historic vote to impeach Trump, a move that made him just the third President in U.S. history to be impeached.

 “To no one’s surprise, the House Democrats have voted to impeach a duly elected president.
 Just hours after President Trump was elected, the partisan machine in Washington went to work,” Luna wrote in an email just minutes after the House voted Wednesday night.
 “We’ve seen the same song and dance for 3 years.
 There is no proof the President committed a crime, but plenty of proof that the Democrats obstructed investigations to further this charade. “